The following note seeks to provide answers to typical questions that arise out the Neighbourhood Plan process. We hope that you find it useful.

 What impact will the approved Neighbourhood Plan have?

 Local Planning Authorities and Planning Inspectors considering planning applications must make their decisions in accordance with the policies in the Neighbourhood Plan, unless material considerations require them to act otherwise.
-Thus, it is a means of ensuring the community gets the right types of development, in the right places, that they want.
+Thus, it is a means of helping to ensure that the community gets the right types of development, in the right places, that they want.

 What issues can the Neighbourhood Plan not address?